adform/bitmap-dsl/README.md

 ### Copyright and License

-All code is available to you under the MIT license.
+All code is available to you under the Apache 2.0 license.